 Warnings and Precautions

-- Severe bone marrow depression which can be life-threatening
+- Severe bone marrow suppression which can be life-threatening

-- This drug may raise your risk of getting a second cancer such as leukemia
+- This drug may raise your risk of getting a second cancer such as myelodysplastic syndrome and leukemia

 - Changes in your liver function, which can cause liver failure and be life-threatening

 Note: Some of the side effects above are very rare.
 If you have concerns and/or questions, please discuss them with your medical team.

 - For oral: Swallow the medicine whole with water, consistently with or without food.
 If you have nausea, take it without food or at bedtime.
 Do not chew, or open capsules.

 - Take this medicine at the same time each day.